 Riley’s illustrious catalogue encompasses a massive list of timeless hits that he has composed, produced and/or written including: Guy (“Groove Me”, “Let’s Chill”, “I Like,” “Teddy’s Jam”); Johnny Kemp (“Just Got Paid”); Bobby Brown (My Prerogative); Heavy D (“Now that We Found Love”); High Five (“The Kissing Game”); The Winans (“It’s Time”).

-Most recently, Riley was inducted into the Hip-Hop Hall of Fame and bestowed with the Soul Train Legend Award.
+Most recently, Riley has been inducted into the Hip-Hop Hall of Fame and bestowed with the Soul Train Legend Award.

 Riley’s charity work involvement is with Real Talk Youth Impact.